Velthas/barcalculator/README.md

 ## Overview
 Upon first loading the one and only webpage of this project you will be presented with a form and a table.
 The relevant information we are looking to get from the user is:
-+ Number of rooms booked for that day.
++ Number of rooms booked for that day, spread for different room types.
 + Date of the guest's stay.
 + Type of room the guest desires for that day.